nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ```
 :::

-- For conda-based environment (If your packages are not pip-installable):
+- For conda-based environments (if your packages are not pip-installable):
     - Create an environment file: `conda-{env-name}.yml` (e.g. `conda-myenv.yml` below).
     - Call `setup-conda-env`.
-Similar to the pip-case, the environment is created in a global default location (`$ENV_DIR`),
-      that is reset at the start of every session.
+      Similar to the pip-case, the environment is created in a global default location (`$ENV_DIR`), that is reset at the start of every session.
       If you want the environment to persist between sessions, use `setup-conda-env --user`.

 :::{dropdown} `conda-myenv.yml`